HarinduA/StudyMateAI/README.md

     Replace "YOUR_GEMINI_API_KEY_HERE" with the actual API key you obtained from Google AI Studio.

-Rub the application with dotnet run.
+Rub the application with dotnet run and other commands.

     dotnet clean
     dotnet restore
     dotnet build
-    dotnet run

-3. Run the Application

     dotnet run